 We’ve reached a critical juncture in our organization’s ability to meet the needs of our beneficiaries.
-Without a kennel and training facility, we are greatly limited in the number of dogs we can accommodate in our training program, making it impossible to serve the ever-increasing number of people applying to our organization.
+Without a training campus, we are greatly limited in the number of dogs we can accommodate in our training program, making it impossible to serve the ever-increasing number of people applying to our organization.
 The time has come to build a permanent home, a home that will ensure our ability to create life-changing partnerships for generations to come.
 This is the home that will “unleash” our full potential and that of every person and dog that we serve.

-In the summer of 2014, we purchased 17 lovely acres on north Whidbey Island and are now embarking on a capital campaign to raise funds for building a state-of-the-art training facility.
+In the summer of 2014, we purchased 17 lovely acres on north Whidbey Island and are now embarking on a capital campaign to raise funds for building a state-of-the-art training campus.
 It’s a critical component of our strategic growth plan to meet the high demand for service dogs in the Northwest.
 We’re making progress toward this long-awaited dream after more than 18 years of being mostly home based, with staff and dedicated volunteers housing our puppies and adult dogs.
 We are grateful for the support of our donors and volunteers over the years and look forward to sharing this dream with you as it becomes a reality.

-Why is Summit building a training and kenneling facility?
+Why is Summit building a training campus?

-It has been our dream since our founding in 2000 to have a quality kennel and training facility for our service dogs.
+It has been our dream since our founding in 2000 to have a quality training campus for our service dogs.
 For the past several years, we have been unable to increase the number of service dogs we are placing due to our limited capacity for housing and training them.
 We have relied on volunteer foster homes and our training staff to house our dogs, and we have limited resources available for this purpose.
 We frequently miss out on opportunities to bring in great dogs because we are unable to find housing for them.
 A facility will allow us to train more dogs and to use our resources much more efficiently, thereby increasing the supply of service dogs to our clients, who currently wait 2-5 years to receive their partners.
 A facility also creates a sense of permanence for the organization, something our donors value and are eager to invest in.

 We anticipate having approximately 16,000 square feet of structures at full build out.
 We are committed to siting the buildings where they will be buffered from neighboring properties, and we will incorporate water and energy efficiency and sustainability into our designs.
 We estimate needing to raise approximately $5 million dollars to complete our project, which will include site design and development and the construction of buildings.
 The majority of this funding will come from individual, corporate, and foundation gifts.